Dental Implants (cont.)

 - What are dental implants?

-- What are the advantages and disadvantages of dental implants?
+- What are the different types of dental implants?
+What are the different uses for implants?

-- What is involved in getting a dental implant?
+- What is the procedure for getting a dental implant?

 - Find a local Doctor in your town